 The July 22, 2010 court order formalized a settlement pursuant to which the defendant MEUs will pay the amount of \$17.0 million plus costs and taxes in settlement of all claims.
 The amount allocated for payment by each MEU is its proportionate share of the settlement amount based on its percentage of distribution service revenue over the period for which it has exposure for repayment of late payment penalties exceeding the interest rate limit in the Criminal Code.
-It is anticipated that LDC's share of the settlement amount will be approximately \$7.8 million, payable on June 30, 2011.
-Under the settlement, all the MEUs involved in the settlement, including LDC, will request an order from the OEB allowing for the future recovery from customers of all costs related to the settlement.
-LDC has accrued a liability and a corresponding regulatory asset in the amount of \$7.8 million.
-Based on the decision of the OEB in respect of a similar application for recovery made by Enbridge Gas Distribution Inc. in 2008, LDC believes that the OEB will allow such future recovery.
+LDC's share of the settlement, amount is \$7.8 million, payable on June 30, 2011.
+Under the settlement, all of the MEUs involved in the settlement, including LDC, will request an order from the OEB allowing for the future recovery from customers of all costs related to the settlement.
+LDC has accrued a liability and a corresponding regulatory asset in the amount of \$7.8 million and the request for recovery has been filed with the OEB.

+On October 29, 2010, the OEB issued a notice of proceeding involving all of the defendant MEUs including LDC, to determine whether the costs and damages incurred by MEUs are recoverable from electricity ratepayers, and if so, the form and timing of such recovery.
+Based on the decision of the OEB in respect of a similar application for recovery made by Enbridge Gas Distribution Inc. in 2008, the Corporation believes that the OEB will allow such future recovery.
 However, there is no guarantee that the OEB will allow for total or partial recovery of such costs.
 If the OEB denies such recovery, it may have an adverse material impact on the consolidated results of operations and financial position of the Corporation in the future.